-Affected Environment and Environmental Consequences
+3 Affected Environment and Environmental Consequences

 The Affected Environment and Environmental Consequences for the Runway 27 End Runway Safety Area (RSA) Improvements Project (the Project or the Proposed Project1) are documented for each applicable environmental resource category, as specified in Federal Aviation Administration (FAA) Order 1050.1F, Environmental Impacts: Policies and Procedures,2 and 301 Code of Massachusetts Regulations (CMR) 11.07(6), to provide a context for understanding the impacts of the Proposed Project.
-The information and analysis provided in this chapter responds to the scope and comments received on the state Draft Environmental Impact Report (DEIR), the Certificate of the Secretary of the Commonwealth of Massachusetts Executive Office of Energy and Environmental Affairs (EEA) on the DEIR (Secretary's Certificate) (see Appendix A, Response to DEIR Comments), and provides an analysis of whether an impact is significant in accordance with FAA NEPA guidance.
+The chapter also repeats information required by the Secretary of the Commonwealth of Massachusetts Executive Office of Energy and Environmental Affairs (EEA) that was previously provided in the Final Environmental Impact Report (Final EIR) and provides an analysis of whether an impact is significant in accordance with FAA NEPA guidance.

 The Affected Environment and Environmental Consequences of project alternatives were fully described in Chapter 4 and Chapter 5 of the DEIR and are summarized in this chapter.
 This chapter summarizes the character of the environment in which the proposed Runway 27 End RSA Improvements Project would occur as well as the regulatory setting.
 It also describes environmental consequences when compared to the No Action Alternative.
 The Project Study Area includes the proposed improvement area at the end of Runway 27, and adjacent environmental resources that could be affected by the Proposed Project (Figure 3-1).
 Direct, indirect, and construction impacts are included in the discussion of each impact category for the Study Area.
 Direct impacts are those caused by the action and occur at the same time and place (see 40 Code of Federal Regulations [CFR] § 1508.8(a)).
 Indirect impacts are caused by the action but occur later in time or farther removed in distance but are still reasonably foreseeable (see 40 CFR § 1508.8(b)).
-Key findings related to each environmental resource category are summarized in
+Key findings related to each environmental resource category are summarized in Section 3.1.1, along with the significant impact thresholds identified in FAA Order 1050.1F.
+The

-Although Federal Aviation Administration Orders 1050.1F and 5050.4B use "Proposed Action" to describe the solution the airport sponsor wishes to implement to solve the problem it is facing, "Proposed Project" is used in this Draft Environmental Assessment/Final Environmental Impact Report to maintain consistency with the Draft Environmental Impact Report filed with the Massachusetts Executive Office of Energy and Environmental Affairs on June 30, 2022, per the requirements of the Massachusetts Environmental Policy Act.
+Although Federal Aviation Administration Orders 1050.1F and 5050.4B use "Proposed Action" to describe the solution the airport sponsor wishes to implement to solve the problem it is facing, "Proposed Project" is used in this Final Environmental Assessment to maintain consistency with the joint federal/state Draft Environmental Assessment/Final Environmental Impact Report filed with the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) on December 15, 2022, and the preceding Draft Environmental Impact Report filed with the EEA on June 30, 2022, per the requirements of the Massachusetts Environmental Policy Act.